overcoil/prestoX-cluster/README.md

 |5|querymaxmemory|Parameter to specify the node's `query.max-memory` setting inside its `config.properties`|`8GB`|
 |6|querymaxtotalmemory|Parameter to specify the node's `query.max-total-memory` setting inside its `config.properties`|`8GB`|

-The 4 `query*memory*` settings are used to specify the size of each node.
+The 4 `query.*memory*` settings control the size of each node.
 Refer to the memory management properties documentation in [PrestoDB](https://prestodb.io/docs/current/admin/properties.html#memory-management-properties) & [Trino](https://trino.io/docs/current/admin/properties-memory-management.html) for details on these.

-## Running a local cluster via `docker-compose.yml`
+## 5. Running a local cluster

-[`docker-compose`](https://docs.docker.com/compose/compose-file/) enables us to coordinate multiple containers more easily.
+[`docker-compose`](https://docs.docker.com/compose/compose-file/) coordinates multiple containers from a single YAML file.
 The pre-built target `prun` and `trun` uses [docker-compose.yml](https://github.com/overcoil/prestoX-cluster/blob/master/docker-compose.yml) to start up a multi-node cluster.

 ```sh
 # to start up a local PrestoDB cluster